warner/foolscap/doc/connection-handlers.rst

 Tub to have any effect.
-Applications are free to use plugin-management frameworks to discover objects that implement `IConnectionHintHandler` and install them into each Tub, however most handlers probably need some local configuration (e.g. which SOCKS port to use), so this may not be as productive as it looks.
+Applications are free to use plugin-management frameworks to discover objects that implement `IConnectionHintHandler` and install them into each Tub, however most handlers probably need some local configuration (e.g. which SOCKS port to use), and all need a hint_type for the registration, so this may not be as productive as it first appears.